-Plan Ahead for Care: Most people with dementia can remain in their own homes with sufficient supports and daily checks.
-There are several options for ensuring that your loved one's care needs are met, including hiring a live-in aide or transitioning to a care facility.
+Plan Ahead for Care: There are several options for ensuring that your loved one's care needs are met.
+In the early stages, the home environment may be modified and you can develop a plan for family or paid caregiving help at home.
+As the disease progresses, some individuals may need to transition to a facility depending on the situation and/or resources available.
 Now is the time to have a plan in place.